ItsExtra/m4ftm/basics/trans-man-basics.md

   * Skin and hair texture change to be rougher with more prominent veins
   * Acne

-After 6 months to 2 years on T, most trans men &#8220;pass&#8221; 100%.
+After 6 months to 2 years on T, most trans men "pass" 100%.
 That means we look exactly like any other man.
 Other than tending to be short, there is no way to tell if a man you see on the street is trans or not.

-**Sex changes**
+## Sex changes

 When starting on T, sex drive goes _way_ up, especially at the beginning (you remember what being a teenager was like!).
 Some people find that their sexuality changes significantly when starting on hormones.
 Changes in who they are attracted to, what activities they want or enjoy, how their bodies feel and what turns them on are common.
 And of course, the psychological effect of feeling better in their body can also have a huge effect.